marcvhoof/genesys-zu-pynq-notes/README.md

 The ease of use of [Pavel Demin's way of working](http://pavel-demin.github.io/red-pitaya-notes/) with building the FPGA sources and embedded Linux is in my opinion unmatched.
 It is straightforward and the code is easy to maintain over time.
 It allows a beginner to catch on, and an expert to focus on a a straightforward implementation of their FPGA project.
 The clarity of the source code tree allows for (partial) re-use and easy spread.
 Initially this was a ported fork, due to extensive changes and a crucial difference in target platform (mpsoc vs. zynq 7000), a new repository for this PYNQ/DPU enabled version was more appropriate to make it easier to work from for other Xilinx MPSoC projects.

 ## What's included?
-In this repository, I included **Ubuntu 22.04 LTS (instead of Petalinux), PYNQ (3.0) and a DPU example** (from IP to the compilation of a neural network).
+In this repository, I included **Ubuntu 22.04 LTS (instead of Petalinux), PYNQ (3.0 / Vitis 3.5) and a DPU example** (from IP to the compilation of a neural network).
 The latter includes the creation of model zoo neural network using Vitis 2.5 in a Docker.
 Everything is there for you the implement your own custom, neural networks on the DPU.
 Making the DPU requires a lot of space - > 100GB.

 ## Getting started
 These commands should be the only ones you need to build your image.
-You do need to install [Xilinx Vitis 2022.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) and [XRT 2022.1](https://www.xilinx.com/bin/public/openDownload?filename=xrt_202210.2.13.466_20.04-amd64-xrt.deb).
+You do need to install [Xilinx Vitis 2023.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) and [XRT 2023.1](https://www.xilinx.com/bin/public/openDownload?filename=xrt_202310.2.15.225_22.04-amd64-xrt.deb).

-As a **host - Ubuntu 20.04 LTS is requiered**, newer versions are not supported and will give you problems with installing XRT, which is necessary for building the DPU (see compatibility matrix below).
-If your machine is running a different version, I would consider using a Cloud or Vagrant install.
-However - if you plan to use CUDA or extensive training for your neural network in Vitis AI, probably a local setup (e.g. with Docker) is more efficient.

 <details>
   <summary>Optional Cloud, Docker or Vagrant instructions - when starting from scratch</summary>